Fede112/dist_Icl/notes.md

 ### TODO list

-- [ ] Change metaclustering ouput
+- [x] Change metaclustering ouput

-- [ ] Run it on the big data set to test times (results are not important yet)
+- [x] Run it on the big data set to test times (results are not important yet)

-- [ ] Consistency test: P33 comparisson
+- [x] Consistency test: P53 comparisson

-- [ ] Run on Elena's small dataset
+- [ ] Run Elena's code from primary clustering

+- [ ] map results with original input to check the ground truth

+- [ ] Merging the metaclusters

 - [ ] Clean up git (converge to master)